cds-astro/vizier-workflows/README.md

 ## contributing

-We use pre-commits, don't forget to `pre-commit install` in you clone.
+We use pre-commits, don't forget to `pre-commit install` in your clone.

 ## TODO

-- [] CI
+- [ ] CI
+- [ ] description of notebooks content